nrfconnect/sdk-nrf/doc/nrf/libraries/networking/download_client.rst

 The library thus sends and receives as many requests and responses as the number of fragments that constitutes the download.
 For example, to download a file of size 47 kilobytes file with a fragment size of 2 kilobytes, a total of 24 HTTP GET requests are sent.
 It is therefore recommended to use the largest fragment size to minimize the network usage.
-Make sure to configure the :option:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` and the :option:`CONFIG_DOWNLOAD_CLIENT_HTTP_FRAG_SIZE` options so that the buffer is large enough to accommodate the entire HTTP header of the request and the response.
+Make sure to configure the :kconfig:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` and the :kconfig:`CONFIG_DOWNLOAD_CLIENT_HTTP_FRAG_SIZE` options so that the buffer is large enough to accommodate the entire HTTP header of the request and the response.

 The application must provision the TLS credentials and pass the security tag to the library when using HTTPS and calling the :c:func:`download_client_connect` function.
 To provision a TLS certificate to the modem, use :c:func:`modem_key_mgmt_write` and other :ref:`modem_key_mgmt` APIs.